 The work of the ceramic engineer is usually the manufacture of ceramic ware.
-Although he may be engaged in research or sales, the ceramic engineer is primarily a production man.
+Although he may find work in research or sales, the ceramic engineer is primarily a production man.
 For this reason, the subjects of mathematics, mechanics, strength of materials, and equipment design and plant layout are emphasized.

-This department is fully accredited by the Engineers' Council for Professional Development.
-Graduates are cligible for licensing as professional engineers after they have had the necessary industrial experience.
+The program is fully accredited by the Engineers' Council for Professional Development.
+Graduates are eligible for licensing as professional engineers after they have had the necessary industrial experience.